 The counselling is usually delivered on an individual basis in 50-minute sessions once a week.
 Sometimes the Counsellor will work with groups if an issue is affecting more than one child, for example exam anxiety.

-Sessions can last up to 50 minutes and are usually once a week although if required may be more frequent.
 On occasions the counsellor may also ask to meet with parents and may see pupils and parents together.
 The number of sessions will depend on the needs of the pupil and is free of any charge.

-Haileybury’s School Counsellor is Lindsey Othen-Price, MSc, BA, Registered member of the British Association of Counsellors and Psychotherapists MBACP (accredited).
-Lindsey is based in the Health Centre on Tuesdays, Wednesdays and Thursdays; to speak with her or to make an appointment, she can be contacted via email or by telephone on 01992 706 241.
+Haileybury’s Lead School Counsellor is Lindsey Othen-Price, MSc, BA, Registered member of the British Association of Counsellors and Psychotherapists MBACP (accredited).
+Lindsey is based in the Wellbeing Centre Tuesday – Friday; to speak with her or to make an appointment, she can be contacted via email or by telephone on 01992 706 241.